RohanKhanBD/RohanKhanBD/README.md

 Hi my name is Rohan Khan.

-I want to learn how to code and ai 😊.
+I want to learn how to code and how ai works 😊.